 We don’t want to scare you but help you to be aware of the invisible hazards that potentially attack you daily if you do not protect yourself.

-Beware of Ick and let SUPER SEAL protect you!!!
+Beware of Ick and let STYLE SEAL protect you!!!

 According to the American Lung Association, California and the Northeastern states lead the way in this less than desirable category.
 However, you may be surprised to find where some of the others are.
 Click below to see the results:

 You may believe that that the USA has excellent air quality.
 That may be true in many rural areas but not necessarily true everywhere.
 Below is a map provided by Creative Methods of the US Air Quality Gradebook that shows in in-depth analysis of the air quality by city.
 Check your city to see where you stand.
 For the complete Gradebook data click HERE.

 There is good news for air quality in the US.
 The Image below provided by NASA (National Aeronautical Space Administration) shows the the reduction of nitrogen dioxide levels in the US declined from 2005 to 2011.

 Nitrogen dioxide is one of the six common pollutants regulated by the U.S. Environmental Protection Agency (EPA) to protect human health.
 Alone it can impact the respiratory system, but it also contributes to the formation of other pollutants including ground-level ozone and particulates, which also carry adverse health effects.
 The gas is produced primarily during the combustion of gasoline in vehicle engines and coal in power plants.
 It’s also a good proxy for the presence of air pollution in general.